 He now lives in an old house in Sag Harbor, at the eastern end of Long Island.

-The novels—really one very long book with, to date, twelve chapters—are Night Soldiers (Houghton Mifflin, 1988); Dark Star (Houghton Mifflin, 1991); The Polish Officer (Random House,1995); The World At Night (Random House, 1996); Red Gold (Random House, 1999); Kingdom of Shadows (Random House, 2000); Blood of Victory (Random House, 2002); Dark Voyage (Random House, 2004); The Foreign Correspondent (Random House, 2006); The Spies of Warsaw (Random House, 2008); Spies of the Balkans (Random House, 2010); and Mission to Paris (Random House, 2012).
+The novels—really one very long book with, to date, twelve chapters—are Night Soldiers (Houghton Mifflin, 1988); Dark Star (Houghton Mifflin, 1991); The Polish Officer (Random House,1995); The World At Night (Random House, 1996); Red Gold (Random House, 1999); Kingdom of Shadows (Random House, 2000); Blood of Victory (Random House, 2002); Dark Voyage (Random House, 2004); The Foreign Correspondent (Random House, 2006); The Spies of Warsaw (Random House, 2008); Spies of the Balkans (Random House, 2010); Mission to Paris (Random House, 2012); Midnight in Europe (Random House, 2014); and A Hero of France (Random House, 2016).
 Kingdom of Shadows was the first of these books to appear on the New York Times bestseller list; the subsequent books appeared there as well.
-The Spies of Warsaw is now being made into a BBC television production, to be shown in fall 2012.
+The Spies of Warsaw aired as a BBC television production in fall 2012.